 Organic Molecules from Enceladus's Subsurface Ocean

-An international research team has analyzed data from the Cosmic Dust Analyzer (CDA) instrument aboard the Cassini spacecraft, obtained during its flyby of Saturn's moon Enceladus.
-Fresh ice particles ejected from the subsurface ocean were found to contain organic compounds — including aromatic, ether, ester, alkyl compounds, as well as compounds containing nitrogen and oxygen.
+An international research team has analysed data from the Cosmic Dust Analyser (CDA) instrument aboard the Cassini spacecraft, obtained during its flyby of Saturn's moon Enceladus.
+Fresh ice particles ejected from the subsurface ocean were found to contain organic compounds — including aromatic, ether, ester, and alkyl compounds, as well as compounds containing nitrogen and oxygen.
 This discovery strengthens the hypothesis of hydrothermal activity on the ocean floor and Enceladus's potential habitability.

 How the Research Was Conducted

-During the Cassini–Huygens mission (2004–2017), the probe repeatedly flew through these jets, analyzing the composition of microscopic ice particles.
+During the Cassini–Huygens mission (2004–2017), the probe repeatedly flew through these jets, analysing the composition of microscopic ice particles.

 The fifth flyby (E5) in 2008 proved to be the most informative: the spacecraft passed through the plume at a speed of 17.7 km/s.
-Such high velocity caused intense ionization of material upon impact, revealing molecular fragments previously undetected during slower flybys (4–12 km/s).
+This high velocity caused intense ionisation of material upon impact, revealing molecular fragments previously undetected during slower flybys (4–12 km/s).

 Several types of organic structures were identified in the freshly ejected ice crystals: